Lexus GS Performance

 Acceleration and Power

-The 2014 GS 350 is powered by a 306-horsepower, 3.5-liter V6 engine.
-An eight-speed automatic transmission is standard on models with rear-wheel drive, while all-wheel drive models have a six-speed automatic.
-The GS 350 achieves an EPA-estimated 19/29 mpg city/highway, which is decent for a V6-powered car in this class.
+The 2015 GS 350 is powered by a 3.5-liter V6 engine that makes 306 horsepower.
+An eight-speed automatic transmission is standard on rear-wheel drive models, while all-wheel drive models have a six-speed automatic.
+According to the EPA, the GS 350 gets 19/29 mpg city/highway, which is decent when compared with the fuel economy of most six-cylinder rivals.

-- "Under the hood, the standard V6 is largely unchanged from the previous GS 350's V6, but it's still a gem, delivering its direct-injected thrust with vigor and refinement.
-The new-for-2014 8-speed automatic (rear-wheel drive only) improves fuel economy and helps the engine stay in its sweet spot during acceleration.
-Our only complaint is that Lexus doesn't offer a ridiculously powerful optional engine like the German twin-turbo V8s or the Infiniti M56's V8." -- AutoTrader
+- "Under the hood, the standard V6 is largely unchanged from the previous GS 350's V6, but it's still a gem, delivering its direct-injected thrust with vigor and refinement." -- AutoTrader (2014)

 - "It's good for 306 horsepower, but it doesn't come on as quickly as the twin-turbo inline-six in the BMW 535." -- Cars.com (2013)